We have all the answers

 No, all of our cheese alternative products are cooked and packed hot; they do not go through an aging or fermentation process.

-- I found a dark line on the preservative free individually wrapped slice product.
+- I found a dark line on the preservative free individually wrapped singles product.
 What is this?

-Although it is uncommon, a dark line on the GO Veggie!
-Lactose Free, Rice slices in the blue packaging or our GO Veggie!
-Dairy Free slices in the purple packaging may be the start of mold.
+Although it is uncommon, a dark line on the GO VEGGIE Lactose & Soy Free singles with the blue banner or our GO VEGGIE Vegan singles with the purple banner, may be the start of mold.
 All of our preservative free products are formulated to be free of mold until after the expiration date, however occasionally mold will begin before the expiration due to improper storage and handling.
 Please call our consumer affairs department at 800-441-9419, option 2 for consumers, if you experience this issue.

 Although it is uncommon, extremely cold temperatures may cause the sodium ingredients to rise to the surface of the slices and/or block products resulting in white spots.
 These white spots are not mold and are not harmful if consumed.

-- Why do GO Veggie!
-Dairy Free Cream Cheese alternatives taste like real cream cheese?
+- Why do GO VEGGIE Vegan Cream Cheese alternatives taste like real cream cheese?

-We manufacture the GO Veggie!
-Dairy Free Cream Cheese alternatives using a process that is very close to traditional cream cheese, but we have carefully selected a blend of nondairy ingredients (and a manufacturing plant that uses no dairy products) to ensure that the flavor and texture of GO Veggie!
-Dairy Free Cream Cheese alternatives are as close as possible to the real thing.
+We manufacture the GO VEGGIE Vegan Cream Cheese alternatives using a process that is very close to traditional cream cheese, but we have carefully selected a blend of nondairy ingredients (and a manufacturing plant that uses no dairy products) to ensure that the flavor and texture of GO VEGGIE Vegan Cream Cheese alternatives are as close as possible to the real thing.

-- Why do GO Veggie!
-Dairy Free Shreds taste and melt like real shredded cheese?
+- Why do GO VEGGIE Vegan Shreds taste and melt like real shredded cheese?

-We have spent a tremendous amount of time developing our GO Veggie!
-Dairy Free shreds from natural, non dairy food materials.
+We have spent a tremendous amount of time developing our GO VEGGIE Vegan shreds from natural, non dairy food materials.
 Our formulation work has enabled us to match the melt and stretch of dairy cheese in a completely vegan, dairy free product.
+Check out our new and improved stretch and melt!

 - Why do the slices appear to have a textured edge?